 At common law, the bailee alone is responsible to third parties for any injury which they may sustain by reason of his negligence or other wrongful act in the control or management of the chattel, for he is not the agent of the bailor in this connection1.

-On the other hand, if the owner of a chattel, though he places it at the disposal of someone else, retains control over it by himself or his employees, so that there is no bailment, he remains responsible to third parties for any injury or damage caused by negligence in its management2 or
+On the other hand, if the owner of a chattel, though he places it at the disposal of someone else, retains control over it by himself or his employees, so that there is no bailment, he remains responsible to third parties for

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.